-- Building Renovation Passports. - The development of a clear roadmap and policy for the 2040-2050 period, when the biggest renovation effort.
+- The development of energy performance monitoring tools, such as Building Renovation Passports. - Detailing the financing and implementation timeline of suggested measures. - The development of a clear roadmap and policy for the 2040-2050 period, when the biggest renovation effort.

 Latvia